This post stems from my most-asked question in my Instagram DM’s:

 3. Don’t let the text, filters, and icons and emojis distract from the story you are telling.

 Everything you add onto your story images should complement it, not distract from it.
 I definitely see this now more often as people caught on that you can change the size and style of your text on there, and I think it’s great because now you can see more of what they’re trying to show you and get the point of what they’re telling you without feeling visually overwhelmed.
 I’m all about being subtle.

-4. SO.
-How DO I do my stories?
+How I do my Instagram Stories

 Here’s specifically what I do :

 - Lagos filter, almost every time.
 Again, for consistency.
 I like it because it lightens.

 - Rio De Janeiro filter when I have something dramatic and silly to share, usually a disaster or fail

 - Classic font, all caps, double spaced.
 Lines are double spaced.
 I did this before they started adding all the new fonts but just stuck to it because I think it just looks clean.